 Once you’re done, watch the recorded message and take note of how authentic and engaging you are.
-You probably look like you have passion and energy in front of the camera, and that’s a great step toward having a better presence on video!
+You probably look like you have passion and energy in front of the camera, and that’s a great step toward having a better video presence!
 Just be sure to keep that same energy for every video you make, even if it means pretending that you’re just talking to your favorite client or team of employees every time.

 3. Focus on Your Body Language

 Another way to improve your video presence in front of the camera is to work on your body language.
 Just sitting in a chair facing the camera isn’t usually enough to engage viewers during your video presentation.
 You also need to have good posture while you present your information.

 For instance, you should avoid hunching over.
 Instead, keep your back straight and put your shoulders back.
 And if you normally keep your hands in your pocket — or just feel awkward, not knowing what to do with them — try using them to your advantage.
 You can use your hands to communicate with body language while you talk, gesturing to illustrate your points.
 Let your head sway in a natural way while you talk, and keep your feet firmly on the ground during your video.